nfreear/nfreear-blog/_posts/2024-01-28-out-with-it-stutter-book-review.md

 title:  "Out with it: How stuttering helped me find my voice"
 date:   2024-01-28 19:00:00
 tags:   stammer book review
-og-desc: A review of the book.
+og-desc: A review of the book by Katherine Preston.
 og-image-00: https://m.media-amazon.com/images/I/91UjuBTh2ML._SY522_.jpg
-og-image-alt: Out with it: How stuttering helped me find my voice, by Katherine Preston.
+og-image-alt: "Out with it: How stuttering helped me find my voice, by Katherine Preston."

 last_updated: 2024-01-28
 changefreq: daily